-- 3.1 To operate as a Private Hospital in accordance with legislative, regulatory and required standards. - 3.2 To be a robust and sustainable community owned organisation delivering high quality care. - 3.3 To identify key emerging issues and trends associated with end of life care and in partnership with other agencies provide an innovative service and if and when appropriate to develop policies and procedures to deal with such issues, trends and relevant legislation. - 3.4 Inform the local community and stakeholders of the Hospice activity and ways to contribute through an effective strategy.
+- To operate an inpatient service trading as Albany Community Hospice as a Private Hospital in accordance with legislative, regulatory and required standards. - 3.2 To be a robust and sustainable community owned organisation delivering high quality care. - 3.3 To identify key emerging issues and trends associated with end of life care and in partnership with other agencies provide an innovative service and if and when appropriate to develop policies and procedures to deal with such issues, trends and relevant legislation. - 3.4 To inform the local community and stakeholders of the Hospice activity and ways to contribute through an effective strategy.